 Third-Party Professional Content.
-We have entered into content licensing agreements with approximately 508 professional content providers in aggregate.
-We obtain our print content from major Chinese print media and news wires and selected international sources.
-Our Chinese content sources include companies such as China News Service, Xinhua News Agency and the Huanqiu.com, as well as China's top image providers.
-Our international sources include Reuters, The Associated Press and Agence France Presse, among others.
+We have entered into content licensing agreements with approximately 581 professional content providers in aggregate.
+We obtain our print content from major Chinese print media and news wires.
+Our content sources include companies such as China News Service, Xinhua News Agency and the Huanqiu.com, as well as China's top image providers.
 The video content we source from third parties is primarily comprised of news and documentaries, which cater to our users' preferences.
 We obtain our third-party video content from major Chinese television broadcasters, such as Shenzhen Satellite TV, Dongnan Satellite TV and Liaoning Satellite TV.
 The content that we source from professional third parties comprises the majority of the content on our PC websites, mobile applications and mobile websites.

 Original IP Content.
 We started to build our original IP contents since 2018.
 In terms of our IP strategy, we have pioneered new programming formats through the combination of culture, interviews, cross-discipline, and reality shows.
 We frequently conduct interviews with government officials, thought leaders, celebrities and other compelling public figures and we have provided coverage on hundreds of conferences and forums.
 To engage a growing fan base, we transmit a considerable amount of our in-house produced content to third-party internet video streaming platforms and to certain Chinese TV networks from time to time.
-A prime example is Alliance of Heroes, a talk show we produced in-house to showcase some of China's most decorated Olympic gold medalists through a series of long-form interviews.
-The release of its first season on September 26, 2019 became an instant success, garnering approximately 8.3 million views on our platform and 20 million views across the internet.
-The success of this program continues to bolster our presence in the sports category.
+A prime example is our launch of the fourth season of Shede Wisdom People (" 舍得智慧人物"), which generated encouraging results with the first episode of the series immediately achieved a total of more than 100 million views and reaching the top of trending lists on different social media platforms.
 Our investment in original IP content with intellectual property rights has not only inspired our users, but has also generated substantial traffic and financial returns.

-We-media Content .
+We-media Content.
 We-media content covers various verticals in the form of text, photos, videos, etc., adding an important complementary component to the content we deliver.

 Online Literature Content.
-We offer users a full-fledged online reading experience through our own closed-loop IP ecosystem, a system encompassing writer contracting, original content production, content distribution and content monetization.
-We are cultivating these content into online series, comic books and audiobooks.
+We offer our users a full-fledged online reading experience by providing them a plenty of high-quality literary contents such as science fiction, urban romantic fiction, mystery fiction, etc. Furthermore, we are cultivating these content into online series, comic books, audiobooks and short-form videos to improve our user experience.